yashsinha1611/sfdocs_Build_AI/docs/Dashboards/getting_started.md

   ![img](/img/generic-filter/add_gen_filter.png)

-### Searching using Generic filter
+### Using Generic Filter

-To perform a search on a pane using generic filter, we need to [add condition(s)](#steps-to-add-a-condition).
-After adding all the condition(s), we need to click the search icon present at the end of the search box to perform the provided search on all the components in that pane.
+The results in a pane can be filtered by [adding condition(s)](#steps-to-add-a-condition) in the generic filter.
+Multiple conditions can be added to further fine tune the results.
+Once all the condition(s) are added, click the search icon to filter the results.

-#### Condition in generic filter
+#### Steps to add a condition

-A condition is a single unit of search.
-It contains 3 components:
+A condition contains 3 components:
-- **Field**: Elasticsearch field name on which search has to be performed
+- **Field**: Field name on which search has to be performed
 - **Operator**: The search operator
 - **Value**: The value to be searched for the provided field name